 Studies of more than 126,000 people have shown that those who regularly attend church are 29 per cent more likely to live longer than non-churchgoers.
 A University of Texas study found that church attenders live up to seven years longer than non-attenders, and the most regular attenders have the longest life expectancy.

 A Duke University study of 2391 people who were at least 65 years old found that regular churchgoers who also prayed daily or studied the Bible daily were 40 per cent less likely to have high blood pressure than those who did not.
 Elderly churchgoers had better mental health and were less likely to have high degrees of a protein associated with age-related illness.
-(See our news archives for some news articles on these revealing findings.)

 It is probably not hard to understand why.
-Churchgoers generally are much more restrained when it comes to many problem-causing areas of modern society.
+Churchgoers generally are much more restrained when it comes to problem-causing areas of modern society.
 There is a willingness, certainly among most evangelical Christians, to put the brakes on long before problems develop that are associated with drunkenness (for example, medical problems such as cirrhosis of the liver and shrinkage of the brain, or serious road injuries caused by driving while drunk), brawling, drugs, AIDS, gambling, cigarette-related cancers, and such, because these are lifestyles that most churchgoers try to avoid.